lovelysystems/apgdiff/README.md

 # Another PostgreSQL Diff Tool (aka apgdiff) - Netwo Fork

+# NOTE: this is an EXPERIMENTAL fork translated to Kotlin

 Another PostgreSQL Diff Tool is free PostgreSQL diff tool that is useful for comparison/diffing of database schemas.
 You can find more information at its website at http://www.apgdiff.com/.
 If you found an issue in apgdiff, please